DayToDayDevOpsCourse/GitHub/Day2/Day2-Practice.md

   2. Signup/Signin.

-  ### Practice-1: Add a new project to GitHub repo under the ORGANIZATION. i.e., add you local project to github ORGANIZATION.
+  ### Practice-1: Add a new project to GitHub repo under the ORGANIZATION. i.e., add your local project to github ORGANIZATION.
   ### Practice-2: Do some changes in server level, and update your local workspace (git pull).

       1. Create an ORGANIZATION.